the-squidkid/meta/README.md

 </p>

 <p>
-I have also written the meta on Latex, which gave the following <a target="_blank" href="https://the-squidkid.github.io/meta/RNM_Science_Meta.pdf">PDF</a>.
-You can also find it at <a target="_blank" href="https://the-squidkid.github.io/meta/RNM_Science_Meta.pdf">the-squidkid.github.io/meta/RNM_Science_Meta.pdf</a>.
+You can also find it as a PDF at <a target="_blank" href="https://the-squidkid.github.io/meta/RNM_Science_Meta.pdf">the-squidkid.github.io/meta/RNM_Science_Meta.pdf</a>.
 </p>

 <p>
-Hopefully this PDF is easier to read than all the tumblr posts!
+Hopefully this PDF is easier to read than the collection of all the tumblr posts!
 It was also a good exercise in improving my Latex skills while I was doing my Bachelor's and still learning how to write theses and reports.

-The pdf may get updated in the future &ndash; e.g. to fix typos or inconsistenties &ndash; but the pdf link will remain the same.
+This file may get updated in the future &ndash; e.g. to fix typos or inconsistenties &ndash; but the pdf link will remain the same.
 In other words, say the previous version is V1 and I fix some typos resulting in V2.
 The above link for the PDF will be the unchanged, so if you click on it you will automatically get the most recent version!
 </p>